biojava/biojava.github.io/_wikis/BioJava_talk:CookBook3:NCBIQBlastService.md

 ------------------------------------------------------------------------

-I am getting the very same problem (The key named PROGRAM is not set in this RemoteQBlastOutputProperties object) with the legacy (Biojava 1.8) version of this example.
+I am getting the very same problem (The key named PROGRAM is not set in this RemoteQBlastOutputProperties object) with the legacy (/wikis/BioJava 1.8) version of this example.
 I don't know how to fix this.

 --[Peter Illés](User:Peter Illés "wikilink") 09:18, 6 September 2011